 The first line of each file tells us what type of key it is.
 Also, by looking at the actual DNSKEY record, we can tell them apart: 256 is ZSK, and 257 is KSK.

 The name of the file also tells us something about the contents.
-See chapter Zone keys for more details.
+The file names are of the form: